onkardakhole/DeliverIQ/README.md

 <div align="center">

-*Built as part of an academic delivery-logistics project · MIT License*
+*Built as part of an academic delivery-logistics project .*

 </div>